Coretta Scott King: Early widowhood

 Two days after her husband's death, King spoke at Ebenezer Baptist Church and made her first statement on his views since he had died.
 She said her husband told their children, "If a man had nothing that was worth dying for, then he was not fit to live."
 She brought up his ideals and the fact that he may be dead, but concluded that "his spirit will never die."
 Not very long after the assassination, Coretta took his place at a peace rally in New York City.
 Using notes he had written before his death, King constructed her own speech.
-Coretta approached the African-American entertainer and activist Josephine Baker to take her husband's place as leader of the Civil Rights Movement.
+Coretta approached the African-American entertainer and activist Josephine Baker to take her husband's place in the Civil Rights Movement.
 Baker declined after thinking it over, stating that her twelve adopted children (known as the "rainbow tribe") were "too young to lose their mother".
-Shortly after that King decided to take the helm of the movement herself.

 Coretta Scott King eventually broadened her focus to include women's rights, LGBT rights, economic issues, world peace, and various other causes.
 As early as December 1968, she called for women to "unite and form a solid block of women power to fight the three great evils of racism, poverty and war", during a Solidarity Day speech.
 On April 27, 1968, King spoke at an anti-war demonstration in Central Park in place of her husband.
 King made it clear that there was no reason "why a nation as rich as ours should be blighted by poverty, disease, and illiteracy."
 King used notes taken from her husband's pockets upon his death, which included the "Ten Commandments on Vietnam".
 On June 5, 1968, Bobby Kennedy was shot after winning the California primary for the Democratic nomination for President of the United States.
 After he died the following day, Ethel Kennedy, who King had spoken to with her husband only two months earlier, was widowed.
 King flew to Los Angeles to comfort Ethel over Bobby's death.
 On June 8, 1968, while King was attending the late senator's funeral, the Justice Department made the announcement of James Earl Ray's arrest.